Chenghua Emperor: Trade, crafts, and finance

 Since the closure of the mints in the 1430s, there had been a shortage of copper coins.
 This created an opportunity for counterfeiters to thrive.
 Although there were occasional proposals to combat private coinage by resuming state minting, they were ultimately rejected.
-As a result, illegal mints flourished and their "new coins" began to replace the old Yongle coppers in Beijing markets.
+Illegal mints flourished and their "new coins" began to replace the old Yongle coppers in Beijing markets.
 These private coins were of poorer quality, often containing tin or iron admixture that was visibly different from the genuine coins.
 Due to the scarcity of the old mintages, merchants had no choice but to use these counterfeits, even though they were only worth 1/2 to 1/3 of their face value.
 Some merchants refused to accept Ming coins altogether, while others only accepted silver.
 This led to workers being paid in low-quality coins, resulting in them losing half of their real income.
-As a result, coins began to disappear from circulation and the government, similar to earlier banknotes, attempted to support their value by requiring payments to be made in them.
+Coins began to disappear from circulation and the government, similar to earlier banknotes, attempted to support their value by requiring payments to be made in them.
 Starting in 1465, it became possible to pay commercial fees in both banknotes and coins, but the government refused to release coins from the treasury or mint new ones.

 The issue of money also had a significant impact on foreign trade during this time.
 The Japanese missions of 1468, 1477, and 1483 were characterized by the Japanese's persistent efforts to return to the conditions of the Yongle Emperor's rule, when they were able to exchange their goods for coppers at a more favorable rate than what was available in the market.
 However, the Ming authorities had a different goal—to minimize payments in coins and instead use silk and other goods as currency.
 They also tried to force the Japanese to accept the "new coins" at face value, which the Japanese viewed as theft.
-As a result, coins were mainly obtained in Japan through fraudulent trade.
+Coins were mainly obtained in Japan through fraudulent trade.